Slamy/Wiki_MiSTer/Lag-Explained.md

 Every electronic equipment exhibits some kind of _latency_, but it only becomes problematic if this latency causes frames to be missed.
 A frame is typically 16ms for a system using a 60 frames per second display (i.e. 1/60).

+Lag is only problematic in a few specific cases:
+* Some older games were designed to rely on extremely quick response (e.g. Punch Out on NES).
+* If the latency is different between two players, it could introduce an unfair advantage.
+* Lag that isn't constant can be an issue on games that require precise movement (most players usually adapts to constant lag).

 There are three major categories of lag.
 Input, which involves controllers, mouse, etc, Processing, which would involve buffering in the core, execution or delays in code, and Display which involves the output of the video to your display device.

 ### Input